 The build node almost the same as the repair node, except it is used for construction of units, not repairs.
 It is as such part of yards and starbases.
+The actual name is given by the ODF directive buildHardpoint.

 Reseach/Pod